Man’s Best Friend, Cattleman’s Foe

 As described above, in 1915 Alabama a wealthy special interest group boosted their own profits and freedoms while binding dog owners to inequitable taxes, threats, and restrictions.
 In 2025 Alabama, the pattern continues:

-Economists Daron Acemoğlu and James Robinson warned of these sorts of policies in Why Nations Fail, winner of the 2024 Nobel Economics Prize:
+Economists Daron Acemoğlu and James Robinson warned of these sorts of policies in Why Nations Fail.
+The research behind the book was awarded the 2024 Nobel Prize in Economics.
+Their conclusion:

 The most common reason why nations fail today is because they have extractive institutions.